chrisyeo/command-on-demand/README.md

 - Congratulations, you've deployed the service.
 The public URL (ending `ondigitalocean.app`) will be displayed near the top of the page.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/chrisyeo/command-on-demand/tree/main&refcode=b3bc5c8d1708)

+**Note:** The DigitalOcean template uses the Dockerfile included at the root of this repo

 #### Example .env file
 ```dotenv